What Is a Minimum Viable Product (MVP)?

 • The before and after.
 What does your customer’s day look like after using your product to solve their problems compared to before?
 If the answer is “much better,” then you have a compelling vision to articulate.

 Besides these thought exercises, you can also leverage in-product data to understand the problems your customers and users face—and why they choose your product to solve them.
-Tools like Amplitude can empower product teams to segment customers into groups based on shared characteristics or behaviors.
+Tools like Amplitude can empower product teams to into groups based on shared characteristics or behaviors.

 But even if you’re starting from scratch and lack existing data, you can still use customer segmentation to create groups based on firmographic or demographic data.